The Museum occupies the first floor of Auburn’s historic Courthouse.

 Built in 1851 as the Traveler’s Rest Hotel

-The Gold Country Museum will be reopening at its new location in Spring 2015
+The Gold Rush Museum will be reopening at its new location in Spring 2015

 The Griffith Quarry Museum is housed in the original Penryn Granite Works office